 Employee Satisfaction and Accountability

-When teams are equipped with tools that make their work more efficient and reduce frustration caused by asset unavailability or miscommunication, morale improves.
-Additionally, RTLS data encourages consistent accountability without the need for invasive oversight.
+When teams have tools that reduce asset unavailability and miscommunication, morale improves.
+RTLS data enables consistent accountability without invasive oversight.

 ROI Variables by RTLS Technology Type

-BLE-based systems strike a balance between cost and accuracy.
-They are commonly used for asset tracking in retail, offices, and light industrial environments.
-BLE tags are relatively inexpensive, and many modern buildings already have compatible infrastructure in place, such as beacons or BLE-enabled access points.
+BLE systems strike a balance between cost and accuracy.
+They’re widely used for asset tracking in retail, offices, and light industrial environments.
+Tags are inexpensive, and many modern buildings already have compatible BLE infrastructure.
+Accuracy is generally within a few meters — sufficient for zone-level tracking.
+ROI can be realized quickly, especially where sub-meter precision isn’t required.

-CSS is gaining attention as a scalable solution for large facilities or outdoor-indoor hybrid environments.
-It supports long-range communication with relatively low power consumption and infrastructure density.
+CSS is gaining traction as a scalable solution for large facilities or outdoor-indoor hybrid environments.
+It supports long-range communication with relatively low power consumption and infrastructure density, making it a candidate for large-scale logistics and utility deployments.

 Measuring Cost Savings with RTLS